matthewlarkin/openai/readme.md

 ```

 ## .env
-Set your `.env` file at the root of your `bare.sh` directory, and bare will source the exported variables for use through the system.
+Set your `.etc/.barerc` file, and bare will source the exported variables for use through the system.

 ```env
 export name="Matthew"